MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    id = response.session_id
    ```

-1. Create or call a Python model that you'll publish as a web service.
+1. Create or call a model in Python that you'll publish as a web service.

    In this example, we train a SciKit-Learn support vector machines (SVM) model on the Iris Dataset on a remote R Server.